Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Approximation rates for PDEs in polytopes

 \subsection{Nonlinear, non-smooth data-to-operator maps}

-The present results were based on the \emph{assumption made in Section~\ref{sec:VarFrm} that the data-to-operator map $a\mapsto L(a) \in \cL(X;\cL(Y,Y'))$ is linear}.
-Via compositionality, the ONet construction via unrolling Richardson iterations developed here extends beyond this setting.
-An example for extension to a solution operator for maps $a\mapsto L$ which are not linear (and non-smooth) we consider the operator $\tL : L^\infty(\Omega) \to \cL(Y, Y')$ such that, for a real number $a_{\min{}} > 0$,
+The present results were based on the \emph{assumption made in Section~\ref{sec:VarFrm} that the data-to-operator map $a\mapsto L(a) $ is in $ \cL(X;\cL(Y,Y'))$, i.e., it is linear}.
+Via compositionality, the proofs developed here extend beyond this setting.
+As an example for extension to a solution operator for maps $a\mapsto L$ which are not linear (and non-smooth) we consider the operator $\tL : L^\infty(\Omega) \to \cL(Y, Y')$ such that, for a real number $a_{\min{}} > 0$,

 with associated solution operator

 where $u^a$ is the solution to